Skip to main content

 The GPU path: Vulkan, not HIP

 On gfx1151 the reliable, well-supported way to run llama.cpp on the GPU today is the Vulkan backend (Mesa's RADV driver), not the ROCm/HIP backend.
-ROCm is still installed for its runtime and driver stack, but Skulk's llama.cpp runner offloads through Vulkan.
+ROCm is not required for inference.
+It is optional and used only for the rocminfo diagnostic.
+Skulk's llama.cpp runner offloads through Vulkan (Mesa RADV).
 On a Ryzen AI Max+ 395 (Radeon 8060S) this fully offloads a 7B Q4_K_M model to the iGPU and decodes at interactive speed, which is what makes the box useful as a cluster node rather than a CPU-only fallback.

 Validated configuration